 In their study requests, FERC, FWS, NHDES, NHFG, VANR, CRWC, TNC, and TU indicated an interest in understanding the effects of changing flows and water surface elevations at the Wilder, Bellows Falls, and Vernon Projects on environmental resources.
-The goal of this study is to develop a hydraulic model to derive hydraulic parameters such as water levels and flows across the study area and at locations of interest identified in other studies.
-The results of the hydraulic model will inform other studies thereby permitting the evaluation of the effects of project operations on aquatic, terrestrial, and geologic resources.
+The goal of this study is to develop a hydraulic model to derive hydraulic indices and parameters such as water levels and flows across the study area and at locations of interest identified in other studies.
+The results of the hydraulic model will on its own, or in conjunction with, the Operations Modeling Study (Study 5), inform other studies thereby permitting the evaluation of the effects of project operations on aquatic, terrestrial, and geologic resources.

-The objective of this study is to:
+The objectives of this study is are to:

-• develop hydraulic parameters such as water levels, flows, and velocities for other studies including the Operations Model Study (Study 5).
+- develop relationships between hydraulic parameters such as water levels and flows throughout the project reservoirs and affected downstream reaches; and - specific atrelationships at econodes of interest will serve as for inputs into and velocities for other studies including the Operations Modeling Study (Study 5).